Gardner Murphy (1895-1979)

 Murphy was among the first researchers to conduct scientific experiments on telepathy, clairvoyance, and other extra-sensory powers.
-Murphy was also directly responsible for the creation of the Psychology Department and the Parapsychology laboratory at the prestigious Duke University.
+Murphy was also directly responsible for the creation of the psychology department and the parapsychology laboratory at Duke University.

-Murphy was a prolific author and is credited with the publication of many psychology books, including Personality and Human Potentialities.
-Much of what he wrote is still considered invaluable research and essential to teaching in the field of parapsychology.
-In addition, Murphy wrote several articles that highlighted his theories on social and clinical psychology, personality, parapsychology, and humanistic psychology.
+Murphy was a prolific author and is credited with the publication of many psychology books.
+Much of what he wrote is still considered cited as valuable research and essential to teaching in the field of parapsychology.
+Murphy also wrote articles highlighting his theories on social and clinical psychology, personality, parapsychology, and humanistic psychology.